DominicLuidold/WS22-AutonomousSystems-III/README.md

 * `FollowWall`
 * `TowardsGoal`

-As a first step, the runner uses the token's `x` and `y` coordinates and the TurtleBot's position (using the custom `PoseTF`'s `x`, `y` and `angle` properties (refer to [`current_pos` package](#current_pos-package) for more details)) to align itself in a straight line towards the token.
+As a first step, the runner uses the token's `x` and `y` coordinates and the TurtleBot's position (using the custom `PoseTF`'s `x`, `y` and `angle` properties (look into the [`current_pos` package](#current_pos-package) for more details)) to align itself in a straight line towards the token.
 The alignment is done by calculating a direction vector between the TurtleBot and the token and calculating the angle difference between the two points.

-Both the `TurnTowardsWall` and `FollowWall` behaviors are designed to keep the TurtleBot as close to the wall as possible, taking into account that any sharp edges or corners may drive the robot further away for which counter-steering is applied, while navigating through the labyrinth and reaching the targeted tokens.
+Both the `TurnTowardsWall` and `FollowWall` behaviors are designed to keep the TurtleBot as close to the wall as possible, taking into account that any sharp edges or corners may drive the robot further away, for which counter-steering is applied, while navigating through the labyrinth and reaching the targeted tokens.
 The `TowardsGoal` behavior is a very simple implementation that steers the TurtleBot towards the token.

 All the behaviors rely on the `/cmd_vel` topic to publish any movement commands calculated while navigating through the labyrinth.